uclagiving/uclafund-site/wp-content/plugins/ilab-media-tools/readme.txt

 == Changelog ==

+= 4.5.11 - 11/09/2022 =

+* Fix for StorageImageEditor class that should improve compatibility with other plugins using the image editor but storing the results in non-standard places.
+Should fix problems with a variety of form and social plugins (Gravity, Peepso, others).

+= 4.5.10 - 11/09/2022 =

+* Fix for broken Crop, Edit Image and Replace Image buttons in the media library.
+* Fix for issue with image URLs

+= 4.5.9 - 11/08/2022 =

+* Fixed a bug with the AWS SDK with DigitalOcean that resulted in urls missing the scheme (eg the https:// part).
+This bug seems to be with the AWS SDK MultiRegionClient and not with Media Cloud.
+* Fixed another AWS SDK MultiRegionClient bug where the path style endpoint setting was being ignored.

+= 4.5.7 - 11/07/2022 =

+* Fixed internal help links
+* Updated support links (bye bye Freshdesk!)

+= 4.5.6 - 11/04/2022 =

+* (Premium) Integration for Fluent Forms plugin.
+Offload image and file uploads to cloud storage.
+* (Premium) Integration for Fluent Support plugin.
+Offloads ticket attachments to cloud storage.

+= 4.5.5 - 10/31/2022 =

+* Admin notices are now only shown to users with the `manage_options` capability.
+* (Premium) Direct Uploads for Cloudflare R2 has been implemented.  **IMPORTANT**: You must set up CORS on your bucket and that process is mildly convoluted.
+Please see this video tutorial for more information:  https://www.youtube.com/watch?v=7_4Q0WQVNUI

+= 4.5.4 - 10/29/2022 =

+* Fix for assets tool in push mode
+* Added option for assets tool in pull mode to process rendered page to force assets to be pulled from CDN for scripts and styles that are included on the page in non-standard ways
+* New assets tool tutorial: https://www.youtube.com/watch?v=lYHHjO27tng

+= 4.5.3 - 10/15/2022 =

+* Fix for compatability issue with WP All Import Pro
+* Added new Wasabi regions

+= 4.5.2 - 10/15/2022 =

+* Fix for compatability issue with Presto Player

+= 4.5.1 - 10/11/2022 =

+* Integration for WP All Import Pro.
+When enabled, during an import, Media Cloud will not process any images imported during the process.
+This is to prevent the import from timing out.
+After the import is complete, a Migrate to Cloud Storage task is run to move the imported media to the cloud.
+* Image Optimization will not work with the WP All Import Pro integration.
+It's recommended that you use the EWWW plugin for image optimization if that's something you need.

+= 4.5.0 - 10/7/2022 =

+* Support for Cloudflare Storage R2.
+* Cloudflare R2 does not support direct uploads though we will be working on it in the future.
+* R2 also does not support signed URLs, but that is a limitation of R2 and not Media Cloud's integration with it.

+= 4.4.4 - 10/7/2022 =

+* The video player front-end javascript files are now only included on pages that use the player.
+If you run into issues with this, you can set a toggle in the settings to always include the scripts.
+Note that for Elementor users, the player scripts are always included because there isn't a reliable mechanism to tell if a player is being used on a page before it's too late to enqueue the scripts.
+You can blame Elementor for this.
+* The elementor video player widget was removed from the previous version on accident, it has been included again.
+* Fix for asset tool
+* Fix for `block_categories` deprecation warning (thanks @joshuafredrickson)

+= 4.4.3 - 10/5/2022 =

+* Ability to specify colors for video.js player in the Video Player settings.

+= 4.4.2 - 10/2/2022 =

+* Fixes for PHP 8.x compatibility
+* Implement changing poster image for video files
+* Fixed how additional buttons are displayed on attachment detail pages
+* Fixed downloading video with video player
+* Fix for getting rendition URL for mux encoded videos
+* Updated video.js library to 7.20.3
+* Updated related video.js plugins to latest versions
+* Fix mux transfer task to work with large files and give better feedback.
+Note: Mux transfers wait until the mp4 renditions are encoded by mux before transferring.
+This can take a while for large files.
+* Remove preflight admin notice
+* Added support for Supabase Storage.
+This support is only provided for specific development scenarios, you should not use Supabase Storage for general purpose storage because you think it's inexpensive.
+Supabase Storage support is for when you need to *integrate* with an application already using Supabase.
+* Added a new `Transfer Mux Video` task that allows you to transfer encoded videos from Mux to cloud or local storage to serve the videos from other services and CDNs instead of Mux.
+Use Mux to encode, serve the result elsewhere.
+* Added a `Regenerate Filmstrip` task to generate new filmstrips for Mux encoded videos that might not have had them generated.
+* The Gutenberg block now supports outputting the video's dimension to insure that there isn't any reflow on document load.
+* Fixed INFO log messages with regards to PHP 8.1.
+* Transferred Mux videos display HLS logo instead of the Mux logo in the media library.
+* In the list view in the Media Library, the Mux or HLS logo is now displayed.
+* The `Relink Mux Video` task will relink any videos that were transferred with the `Transfer Mux Video` task unless they've been deleted on Mux.
+* You can setup Media Cloud to automatically transfer Mux encoded videos to local or cloud storage after they've finished being encoded by Mux.
+* Added `wp mediacloud:video transfer` command to transfer videos from Mux to cloud or local storage.
+* Added `wp mediacloud:video relink` command to relink videos that were transferred from Mux to local or cloud storage.
+* Added toggle to `Video Player` settings to replace the WordPress admin default video player with the native video player using HLS.js.
+This allows you to preview Mux encoded videos in the admin without having to create a post.
+* Added toggle to override the default WordPress video shortcode and replace it with the Media Cloud Video Player.
+You should, however, consider switching to the Media Cloud Video Player shortcode instead because it performs better.
+* The Elementor Media Cloud Video Player widget now supports playing non-Mux videos.
+* Added `hls` object to WP REST Attachment object that includes the playlist url, poster image url, filmstrip url, width, height, duration, mp4 fallback rendition url and subtitles.
+* Added the ability to add captions (via a VTT text file) to any video, regardless if it's Mux encoded or not.
+This feature is available on the edit detail screen for a video attachment.
+You must be using the Media Cloud Video Player feature.
+* Removed `yuloh/bccomp-polyfill` dependency.

 = 4.4.0 - 4/7/2022 =

 * **IMPORTANT**: This release has a breaking change if you are using the **Mux/Video Encoding** feature.
 If you are using the video.js or hls.js video player, you will need to enable the separate *Video Player* feature to continue using those players.
 There will be a notification in WordPress admin warning you about this, but only if it applies to you.